clinicalml/realhumaneval/data/README.md

 The RealHumanEval study was conducted to measure the ability of different LLMs to support programmers in their tasks.
 We developed an online web app in which users interacted with one of six different LLMs integrated into an editor through either autocomplete support, akin to GitHub Copilot, or chat support, akin to ChatGPT, in addition to a condition with no LLM assistance.
 We measure user performance in terms of the speed and amount of tasks completed, as well as user satisfaction metrics of LLM helpfulness.

-In total, we selected 6 LLMs for our study: 4 from the Code Llama family (CodeLlama-7b, CodeLlama-7b-instruct, CodeLlama-34b, CodeLlama-34b-instruct), along with two models from the GPT series (GPT-3.5-turbo and GPT-3.5-turbo-instruct).
-To avoid confusion, we refer to the autocomplete conditions by the base name of the model: CodeLlama-7b, CodeLlama-34b and GPT-3.5 (refers to GPT-3.5-turbo-instruct); and the chat conditions by the base name of the model and adding chat: CodeLlama-7b (chat) (refers to CodeLlama-7b-instruct), CodeLlama-34b (chat) (refers to CodeLlama-34b-instruct) and GPT-3.5 (chat) (refers to GPT-3.5-turbo).
+In total, we selected 7 LLMs for our study: 4 from the Code Llama family (CodeLlama-7b, CodeLlama-7b-instruct, CodeLlama-34b, CodeLlama-34b-instruct), along with three models from the GPT series (GPT-3.5-turbo and GPT-3.5-turbo-instruct, GPT-4o).
+To avoid confusion, we refer to the autocomplete conditions by the base name of the model: CodeLlama-7b, CodeLlama-34b and GPT-3.5 (refers to GPT-3.5-turbo-instruct); and the chat conditions by the base name of the model and adding chat: CodeLlama-7b (chat) (refers to CodeLlama-7b-instruct), CodeLlama-34b (chat) (refers to CodeLlama-34b-instruct), GPT-3.5 (chat) (refers to GPT-3.5-turbo) and GPT-4o (chat).

 - **Created by:**  Hussein Mozannar, Valerie Chen, Mohammed Alsobay, Subhro Das, Sebastian Zhao, Dennis Wei, Manish Nagireddy, Prasanna Sattigeri, Ameet Talwalkar, and David Sontag